sofwerx/AAD-UI/README.md

 ### Installing
 1. Clone this repo.  [[AAD-UI GITHUB]](https://github.com/sofwerx/AAD-UI).
 3. `npm install` to install all required dependencies.
-6. `npm run dev` Starts an instance.
+6. `npm run start` Starts an instance.

 Should be able to hit a sample endpoint.
 `localhost:3000/`